 Applicants to this degree who are interested in progressing onto doctoral study are eligible to apply for an ESRC 1+3 Studentship which could provide them with four years of full funding.
 These studentships, previously only available for UK and EU students, are now also available to non-EU students.
 See the Fees and Funding page for more information.

-The course is taught primarly through lectures and classes but includes some student presentations.
+The course is taught primarily through lectures and classes but includes some student presentations.
 The quantitative methods course also includes hands-on training in the use of specialist statistical software.
 Class sizes are small – usually between 5 and 30 students – encouraging active participation and enabling students to learn from each other.

 During the course you will be required to complete a number of problem sets as well as writing essays for individual supervisors (the tutorial system).
 This system is used to build critical and analytical skills, and is particularly beneficial to students from a different background of instruction.